2000 BASEBALL CARDS WORTH

 Star cards of modern players (1990s-2010s) also carry value, though lower than older stars generally.
 Crisp near-mint cards of players like Ken Griffey Jr., Barry Bonds, Chipper Jones, Derek Jeter and Mariano Rivera from the 1990s might each sell for $1-10 depending on the specific player, year and set.
 Later star cards from the 2000s-2010s would likely be worth under $5 a piece, with the most desirable ultra-short printed parallels worth marginally more.
 In total, modern star cards could potentially account for $100-300 of value in a large collection.

-Read also: APPLICATION BASEBALL CARDS
+Read also: WHAT BASEBALL CARDS ARE HOT FOR 2023

 Base cards (non-rookie, HOF, star players) make up the bulk of most people’s collections.
 These common cards from the 1970s-1980s in played/good condition generally have little present value, often just a few cents each if that.
 Complete sets or high numbers of base cards could still hold value for thematic collectors.
 One in excellent condition could maybe fetch 50 cents.
 From the 1990s-present, common base cards also have very little secondary market value at just pennies each.
 But a large assorted grouping of these could still total to $50-100 of the collection’s overall worth.